Why you need a Greenville Criminal Defense Lawyer

 If you have been arrested and charged with a crime in Greenville, South Carolina, it can be confusing to know where to turn.
 A common concern involves the cost associated with hiring a criminal defense attorney in Greenville, SC.
 While cost can certainly be a concern, the reality is that the expense is often far less than many people imagine, with attorneys eager to assist clients for a reasonable fee.

-Though cost is one of many factors worth considering when shopping for a criminal defense attorney, it is important to keep in mind the many benefits of relying on an experienced lawyer.
+Though cost is one of many factors worth considering when shopping for a criminal defense lawyer, it is important to keep in mind the many benefits of relying on an experienced attorney.
 For one thing, your lawyer will take on the burden of understanding the law, court procedures, deadlines, etc. Rather than struggle to understand what’s happening around you, an experienced criminal defense attorney is there to serve as your guide, helping and explaining as you move through what can be a confusing and tiring process.

-Another benefit of hiring a Greenville criminal defense attorney is that you can rely on an advocate, someone knowledgeable who can speak on your behalf.
+Another benefit of hiring a Greenville criminal defense lawyer is that you can rely on an advocate, someone knowledgeable who can speak on your behalf.
 After being arrested, many people want to tell their stories, explaining to prosecutors and others why they are innocent.
 The problem is that by speaking on your own you may inadvertently harm your case rather than help it.

 An experienced criminal defense attorney can be relied on to hear all the details and then act on that information in a way that will help, rather than hurt, you.